-Until 2011, Social Security Numbers are assigned to different regions in batches.
+Up until 2011, Social Security Numbers were assigned to different regions in batches.
 The number is divided into 3 parts – the area numbers, the group numbers, and the serial numbers.
 Know more with the SSN Allocation Chart.
 Contrary to popular belief, social security numbers are not issued consecutively.

 [Want to verify that a social security number is valid?
 Try our Free SSN Verification tool!]

 The first 3 numbers represent the state in which the number was issued (see SSN Allocation Chart below).
 In the beginning, numbers originated in the northeast and moved westward as time went by.
 For this reason, people on the east coast had the lowest numbers and those on the west coast had the highest.
-Changes were later made in the SSN Allocation Chart, and since 1972 the Social Security Administration assigns numbers and issues cards based on the ZIP code in the mailing address provided on the original application form.
-On occasion, the applicant’s mailing is not the same as his residence, so that individual’s area number doesn’t necessarily represent the state in which he/she resides.
-Most often, we received our SSNs as infants and that is when the area number indicates the state we were born in.All these details are present in the SSN Allocation Chart.
+Changes were later made in the SSN Allocation Chart, and since 1972 the Social Security Administration has assigned numbers and issued cards based on the ZIP code in the mailing address provided on the original application form.
+On occasion, the applicant’s mailing address is not the same as their residence, so that individual’s area number doesn’t necessarily represent the state in which they reside.
+Most often, we received our SSNs as infants and that is when the area number indicated the state we were born in.All these details are present in the SSN Allocation Chart.